emmajanedrews/base-template/_posts/2017-08-21-what-do-the-latest-numbers-mean-for-our-okc-market.md

 {% include youtube.html %}

-How does our current Atlanta market compare with where we were last year?
+How does our current OKC market compare with where we were last year?

 From July 2016 to July 2017, the number of new listings hitting the market increased 8.6%, the number of pending sales increased 16%, and the number of closed sales increased 4.7%.
 What’s interesting about these statistics is the falloff between pending sales and closed sales, and it’s definitely something to keep an eye on throughout the rest of the year. &nbsp;